English literature preparation

 Reading lists by module

-Below are the reading lists, but we should emphasize that there is no pressure or necessity to read all (or indeed any) of the texts before you arrive.
+Below are the reading lists, but we should emphasise that there is no pressure or necessity to read all (or indeed any) of the texts before you arrive.
 Once you are here, of course, you’ll also have access to texts via the Library and online library resources.
-What might be a place to start with is reading some of the longer texts i.e. novels, if you want to get ahead: Aphra Behn’s Oroonoko, for instance, or some of the novels from the novel module if you intend on taking it.
+What might be a place to start with is reading some of the longer texts i.e. novels, if you want to get ahead, for instance some of the novels from Understanding the Novel or from Literary Histories (see below).

 We hope this is helpful – and there are some books and pieces of writing which look exciting here!
 Do feel free to contact Dr Gabriele Lazzari if you have any questions about English Literature, and Dr Liz Bahs for enquiries about the English Literature with Creative Writing programme – and we look forward to welcoming you here at Surrey in person soon!